Availability metrics is defined as the "Percentage availability of the CDR platform over time".

 Measuring the availability of the CDR Platform from within the solution.
-For example the DH might instrument all the solution components using an APM (Application Performance Management) tool.
+For example, the DH might instrument all the solution components using an Application Performance Management (APM) tool.

 Pros - Simple to implement.
 Typically most applications are monitored using one or more tools.

 Cons: This validates that the solution components are running.
-However edge related issues would not be visible (e.g. some network issue preventing requests reaching the API gateway exposing the APIs).
+However, edge-related issues would not be visible (e.g. some network issues preventing requests from reaching the API gateway exposing the APIs).

-How have the various Data Holders have approached this?
+How have the various DHs have approached this?

-Can DSB or ACCC provide clariification on what approaches are used and which of the approaches above are compliant or non-compliant?
+Can DSB or ACCC provide clarification on what approaches are used and which of the approaches above are compliant or non-compliant?